DevlinDelFuego/Cyber-Security-Notes/THM/Web/Upload Vulnerabilities.md

 ## Bypassing Client-Side Filtering

-We'll begin with the first (and weakest) line of defence: Client-Side Filtering.
+We'll begin with the first (and weakest) line of defense: Client-Side Filtering.

 As mentioned previously, client-side filtering tends to be extremely easy to bypass, as it occurs entirely on a machine that _you_ control.
 When you have access to the code, it's very easy to alter it.